Minerva, Texas

 Minerva is an unincorporated community located in Milam County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 60 in 2000.

 Geography

-Minerva is located on U.S. Highway 77, 6 mi south of Cameron, 41 mi southeast of Temple, 52 mi west of Bryan\College Station, and 68 mi northeast of Austin in central Milam County.
+Minerva is located on U.S. Highway 77, 6 mi south of Cameron, 41 mi southeast of Temple, 52 mi west of Bryan and College Station, and 68 mi northeast of Austin in central Milam County.

 Education

 Minerva is served by the Rockdale Independent School District.
 It joined that district and the Cameron Independent School District in 1949.